-The bell will silence after the number of minutes programmed for the Bell Cut-off time have passed.
+When an alarm occurs that activates the bell, it will continue to sound until the number of minutes programmed for the Bell Cut-off time have passed.

 The panel supervises the Bell output.
 If an open condition is detected, the panel will immediately indicate a trouble condition by beeping the keypad twice every 10 seconds to alert the owner of the problem.
-The panel can send a Bell Circuit Trouble and Trouble Restoral reporting codes to indicate the situation (see section 5.8 "Communicator - Reporting Codes" on page 16).
+The panel can send a Bell Circuit Trouble and Trouble Restoral reporting codes to indicate the situation (see section 5.8 "Communicator - Reporting Codes" on page 18).